Skip to Main Content

 After all of the terrain questions are answered, the most common thing we get people asking us about Niseko ski trips is: what skis or snowboard should I bring?
 Is it even worth it to bring my own stuff?

 If you’re an advanced skier and you already have your own powder board or powder skis, you already know you’re going to bring them with you.
-You’ll definitely be the most comfortable on your own gear, and that comfort is always worth the extra hassle of dragging your ski bag through various forms of transportation (plus there’s nothing that really says adventure like the feeling of sticking out like a sore thumb, smiling your way through crowds of people commuting to work, trying not to bump anyone with your overstuffed bag).
-See our guide to flying with skis and snowboards for helpful info.
+You’ll be more comfortable on your own gear, and that comfort is always worth the extra hassle of dragging your ski bag through various forms of transportation.

 If you’re deciding between multiple pairs of skis, we’d definitely recommend bringing the fat ones, preferably if they have a beefy hybrid binding like the Salomon Shift or Marker Kingpin on them.
 While you’ll mostly be riding lift-accessed terrain, having the option to skin out of the ends of sidecountry zones is always nice.